Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Motility and physical digestion are also important.
 Normal motility will push food to the large bowel sooner so that the food components are broken down later in the large bowel, not earlier in the small bowel.

-Poor motility and undigested food have food components sticking around too long in the small intestine – inviting action by bacteria and yeast.
+Poor motility and undigested food has food components sticking around too long in the small intestine – inviting action by bacteria and yeast.
 Allergenic, sensitive, and intolerant foods add insult to injury with direct and indirect inflammation, leaky gut, and digestive strain.

 [For a complete motility discussion check out my Top to Bottom Guide to Gut Motility]

-Since bacteria use these breakdown byproducts for their own fuel – poor motility promotes the overgrowth of flora in the upper GI – creating SIBO.
+Since bacteria use these breakdown byproducts for their own fuel – poor motility promotes overgrowth of flora in the upper GI – creating SIBO.

 Symptoms of SIBO include bloating, gas, burping, abdominal discomfort, constipation and/or diarrhea, heartburn, nausea, headache, tiredness, skin conditions, fatty stools, and symptoms associated with poor absorption of certain nutrients like vitamin D, iron, vitamin K, or Vitamin B12 to name a few.